geekiam/website/README.md

 ### Gridsome Tutorial series

-Along the way, we have also documented the journey of building Geek.I.Am in a series of tutorials about what we have learned developing with Gridsome & Netlify
+Along the way, we have also documented the journey of building Geek.I.Am in a series of tutorials about what we have learned developing with Gridsome, Netlify, TailwindCSS, JavaScript and much more!

 * [Gridsome - VueJS Static Website Generator](https://garywoodfine.com/gridsome-vuejs-static-website-generator/)
 * [Gridsome - More adventures with the static website generator](https://garywoodfine.com/gridsome-more-adventures-with-the-static-website-generator/)